xplodingeggo/hebnix-linux/README.md

   the app falls back to "always focused" so binds/overlays don't just go dead, but features like popping the window over a fullscreened game won't work.
-- Play Rocket League in **real fullscreen** (F11 in-game), not Borderless Windowed — it works either way, but real fullscreen gets you the game overlay *and* Hyprland's native auto-hide-your-bar-during-fullscreen behavior for free.